Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 I can’t remember why I wrote the initial method like I did, but as I just stated, "Extensions/Helper/Utilities" is such a great bin to put things into, right?

 I have experienced this many times in my career, in many codebases, and I have come to believe that it can stem from not fully collecting or gathering the code where it belongs.
-The cohesion and encapsulation of these types should be thought of, I think.
+The responsibilty and encapsulation of these types should be thought of, I think.

 Take these methods as they are, which is part of the namespace *Rubin.Markdown.Extensions*.